famanalytics0/MultiModalGraphics/README.md

 # 2. InformativeHeatmap

-This section demonstrates how to create and visualize an informative heatmap using the `MultiModalGraphics` package which uses some functions of the `ComplexHeatmap` package for enhanced visualizations.
+This section demonstrates how to create and visualize an informative heatmap using the `MultiModalGraphics` package which utilizes the `ComplexHeatmap` package for enhanced visualizations.

 ## Basic Usage